It’s time to get personal here about furry.

 Conventions.

-Conventions, in particular science fiction conventions in the late 90’s to early 2000’s were undergoing this level of collective pooling.
+Conventions, in particular science fiction conventions in the late 90s to early 2000 were undergoing this level of collective pooling.
 Why have a series of small no-nothing conventions when you can pool all of your efforts into one giant convention extravaganza?
 This is where the concept of World-Cons were founded.
-But this didn’t come without backlash.
+But this didn't come without backlash.
 Conventions were realizing that these massive conventions were not coming anywhere near their state nor were they benefiting their community.
-So upon starting up a smaller convention once again then big players of the game decided to go off on a war-path against these smaller conventions.
-These conventions have to out of self-preservation!
-This resulting in subsections of the science fiction community feeling alienated at the convention space or flat out locked out from the convention all together!
-Ultimately, the sub-sections of these fandoms got fed up and simply started their own conventions not even relating themselves as apart of the science fiction community.
+So upon starting up a smaller convention once again the big players of the game decided to go off on a war path against these smaller conventions.
+These conventions have to be out of self-preservation!
+This results in subsections of the science fiction community feeling alienated at the convention space or flat-out locked out from the convention altogether!
+Ultimately, the sub-sections of these fandoms got fed up and simply started their own conventions not even relating themselves as a part of the science fiction community.
 Why deal with all of the fandoms when you have enough to fill the hotel of just YOUR fans?
 Go Furry, Anime, Steampunk, you name it!

 Pride.